Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Impact of Training Corpus

 \subsection{Evaluation Results of Domain-Adaptive Training}

-Now, we compare \method with existing domain-adaptive training methods and decoding-time approaches for detoxification.
-In this section, we mainly focus on the 1.3B LM (similar to GPT3-XL), and discuss the impacts of model sizes in Section~\ref{sec:size}.
+In this subsection, we evaluate existing domain-adaptive training methods on 1.3B LM (similar to GPT3-XL), and discuss the impacts of model sizes in Section~\ref{sec:size}.

-\textbf{Baselines:} We consider the following domain-adaptive training baselines: \textbf{DAPT~(nontoxic)}~\citep{gururangan2020don} uses a nontoxic subset of pre-training corpus annotated by Perspective API to perform domain-adaptive training; and \textbf{Jigsaw~(nontoxic)} uses a human-annotated nontoxic subset of {Jigsaw Toxic Comment Classification dataset\footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/}}}.
+\textbf{Baselines:} We consider the following domain-adaptive training baselines: \textbf{DAPT~(nontoxic)}~\citep{gururangan2020don} uses a nontoxic subset of pre-training corpus annotated by Perspective API to perform domain-adaptive training; and \textbf{Jigsaw~(nontoxic)} uses a human-annotated nontoxic subset of {Jigsaw Toxic Comment Classification dataset\footnote{ \url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/}}}.

 We present the evaluation results in Table \ref{tab:corpus}.
-Among all domain-adaptive training methods, we find that \method achieves the best toxicity reduction and barely impacts the LM quality.
+Among all domain-adaptive training methods, we find that \method~(augmented) achieves the lowest toxicity scores with moderate perplexity increases and without degrading the LM utility accuracy (or even improving).
 Specifically, \method~(augmented) reduces the toxicity of the standard 1.3B by 0.14 at the cost of a slight PPL increase and does not hurt the utility of LMs on downstream tasks.
-Moreover, we note that although DAPT~(nontoxic) uses 3 times larger corpus than \method~(augmented) (shown in Appendix Table \ref{tab:prompt_data}), \method~(augmented) still achieves lower toxicity than DAPT~(nontoxic), which implies that self-generated data has better data efficiency for domain-adaptive training.
+Moreover, we note that although DAPT~(nontoxic) uses 3 times larger corpus than \method~(augmented) (shown in Appendix Table~\ref{tab:prompt_data}), \method~(augmented) still achieves lower toxicity than DAPT~(nontoxic), which implies that self-generated data has better data efficiency for domain-adaptive training.
 We think such high data efficiency comes from the fact that \emph{i}) the self-generated corpus well captures the high-density regions of the output space of a pre-trained LM, and \emph{ii}) training on autoregressively generated corpus mitigates the exposure bias~\cite{bengio2015scheduled, kim2016sequence}, which refers to the train-test discrepancy of an autoregressive model.
 Thus, when we train the LM on the self-generated non-toxic corpus, it tends to increase the likelihood on the non-toxic density region, which enables data-efficient training to detoxify the model.

 The human-annotated nontoxic Jigsaw dataset fails to detoxify the LM and even increases the model toxicity.
 We speculate the major reason is that the nontoxic subset of the Jigsaw dataset has a much higher average data toxicity than \method, as shown in Appendix Table \ref{tab:prompt_data}.